zdharma-continuum/zinit/README.md

 # News
 * 12-10-2017
+  - The `cd` subcommand can now obtain URL and move session to snippet directory (where it can be e.g. compiled, but a functionality is coming for this too)
   - The `times` subcommand now includes statistics on snippets.
 Also, entries are displayed in order of loading: